 These cheesy vegan birria tacos are a combination of a quesadilla and saucy taco all in one.
 The best part is you get to dip it in a savory and comforting broth!
 This is the ultimate vegan Mexican comfort food.
 Make it for a family party, dinner night or Cinco De Mayo.

 Vegan Birria Tacos are the ultimate Mexican comfort food!
 Quesadilla and Birria had a baby and well I don’t think I have to say much more than that.
 For those that don’t know what birria is ..
 It is an exquisite savory dish, typically made with beef/goat and a very mild chili broth full of culture and tradition.
 It is served at most Mexican weddings, quinceanera and any large Mexican celebration.

-Yes, I did make a vegan version and YES it is way better than the non-vegan version.
+Nowadays it’s popular to combine quesadilla and birria tacos.
+Yes, I did make vegan birria tacos and YES it is way better than the non-vegan version.
 Why?
 Well you have to try it for yourself and let me know.
 It is the best vegan birria recipe you will get your hands on!

 Here are the ingredients you will need to make these vegan quesabirria tacos:

 Cheese: I highly recommend Follow your Heart mozzarella shreds or using Miyoko’s shredded pepper jack cheese mixed with vegan Whole Foods 365 shredded mozzarella.
 However if you have a favorite vegan cheese brand, feel free to use it!
 I do not recommend using cheddar cheese or anything other than mozzarella, pepper jack or Monterey.
 As for vegan cheese brands I don’t recommend to help save you the money and experience: Daiya and trader Joe’s brands.

 Hibiscus Flower/Flor de Jamaica